-However, you can pay right up until maghrib time on the fourth day of Eid (13th Dhul Hijja) as Muslim Hands has already slaughtered the Qurbanis in time for Eid distribution with the intention that some donors will give their money on the fourth day.
+However, you can make a Qurbani order right up until Maghrib time on the third day of Eid (12th Dhul Hijjah), as Muslim Hands has already sacrificed the animals in time for Eid distribution, with the intention that some donors will give their money on the third day.

 It is strongly encouraged that the one who intends to give the Qurbani does not cut their hair or nails, starting from the first day of Dhul-Hijjah up until after the sacrifice.

-When is Qurbani Distributed?
+When is Qurbani distributed?

 Muslim Hands works hard to ensure that the meat your Qurbani provides is distributed to those in need during the days of Eid al-Adha.

-What Animals do Muslim Hands Sacrifice?
+What animals do Muslim Hands sacrifice for Qurbani?

 We choose the best value animal for each location.
 This can be either cows, sheep or goats.
-Whether you give one small animal or a share in a large animal, the reward will be the same meaning your sacrifice will amount to one Qurbani.
+Whether you give one small animal or a share in a large animal, the reward will be the same, meaning your sacrifice will amount to one Qurbani.

-Does Muslim Hands distribute canned/frozen meat?
+Does Muslim Hands distribute tinned or frozen meat?

-No we do not.
+No, we do not.
 Muslim Hands only distributes freshly slaughtered meat on the days of Eid.

 How does Muslim Hands select who to distribute Qurbani meat to?